-Rebecca D. Grant is an associate attorney who came to the legal profession later than most.
+Rebecca D. Grant is an of counsel attorney who came to the legal profession later than most.
 Always drawn to helping professions, she started her career in the field of social work before making her way to the law.
 Rebecca practices in the areas of estate and probate administration, guardianship proceedings, mental health commitments, and fiduciary litigation, representing executors, administrators, guardians or families seeking to establish guardianships over their loved ones.
 She also represents clients litigating matters like will contests and contested guardianships.

 She joined Crain Caton & James after a few years of practice, having gained invaluable experience working in the Harris County Probate Court System as a Litigation Staff Attorney for both the Hon.
 Judge Rory Olsen and Hon.
 Judge Jason Cox.